Evan Killick

 While I remain committed to academic endeavour, my overall approach is based on my belief that academics can only help build a better future if we break down traditional boundaries and put collaboration at the centre of everything we do.
 This can be seen not only in the different projects highlighted on this website but also in my co-publications with, among others, economists, computer scientists and multi-disciplinary teams.

-I currently lead an ESRC-funded project, Landscapes of Conservation, that centres on supporting Indigenous communities on the Purús and Inuya Rivers in Peru to evaluate the social, environmental and development challenges they face and support the achievement of their desired futures.
+From September 2020 to August 2023 I led an ESRC-funded project, Landscapes of Conservation, that centred on supporting Indigenous communities on the Purús and Inuya Rivers in Peru to evaluate the social, environmental and development challenges they face and support the achievement of their desired futures.

 Research Projects